-When you are integrating with Adyen, you may want to analyze or debug API requests in the test environment, for example test payments.
+When you are integrating with Adyen, you may want to analyze or debug API requests, for example for test payments.

-The logs show all API requests made in your test environment in the past seven days.
+The logs show all API requests made in your test or live environment in the past seven days.
 Requests older than seven days are removed from the API logs.
-API logs are only available in the test environment.

 Using API logs